12 Tips To Help You Get Started Living Self-Sufficiently

 11. If you do not have the time, you need to ask yourself why.
 This is a hard one.
 I’m generally a busy person and I put that burden on myself.
 However, I see a busyness that is past crazy in other people.
 So when people tell me they don’t have the time to grow plants or make bread, I know why.
 I was in their shoes once.

 However, when I started making the decisions to be more self-sufficient, I also started deciding where my time would be best spent.
 Those decisions will look different for everyone.
-As the kids have left home, I also have had more time to spend on projects and maintenance.
+As the kids have left home, I have also had more time to spend on projects and maintenance.

 I hope this helps you get started.
 The reality is that this is not easy, but the rewards are wonderful.
 I love watching my garden grow and produce.
 I love canning what I helped to grow.
 I love watching the chicks and love knowing we will be getting eggs from them soon.
 This life gives me so much joy and knowing why I am doing it makes it even better.